Teaching with Cooperative Learning

 Introduction

-Cooperative learning is “a teaching strategy where small teams, each with students of different levels of ability, use a variety of learning activities to improve their understanding of a subject” (NEA).
+Cooperative learning is “an instructional strategy in which small groups of students work together on a common task” (TeacherVision).
 Often referred to as small-group learning, cooperative learning allows students to take ownership of their learning and actively participate in learning activities.
 Cooperative learning activities are structured so each student is assigned a specific role, and students will work together to achieve group success.
 This type of learning does come with its challenges, but working in groups is a fact of life, so by implementing this instructional strategy into their curriculums, educators are giving students the opportunity to learn more effectively and prepare for working with a team in the future.

 Resources